ericman314/UnitMath/README.md

 unit(Fraction(1, 2), 'kg') // Supply the value directly
 ```

 The functions `clone`, `conv`, `add`, `sub`, `mul`, `div`, and `pow` are always required.
 Omitting any of these will cause the `config` method to throw an error.
-The other functions are conditionally required, and you may receive an error if you attempt something that depends on a function you haven't provided.
+The other functions are conditionally required, and you will receive an error if you attempt something that depends on a function you haven't provided.

 ## API Reference